j2jensen/CallMeMaybe/Readme.md

 # Call Me Maybe #
 A C# library to help you deal with optional values.
+It is open-sourced here on [BitBucket](https://bitbucket.org/j2jensen/callmemaybe), and is available from [NuGet](https://www.nuget.org/packages/CallMeMaybe/).

 ##Purpose##